Space/time-efficient RDF stores based on circular suffix sorting: Our proposal: RDFCSA

 Join operations in \rdfcsa are essentially performed by following either a {\em merge-join} strategy or a {\em chaining} strategy.

-The merge-join strategy considers each triple-pattern separately.
-The join variable is treated as an unbound variable in both triple-patterns.
-The two corresponding triple-patterns are solved independently, therefore obtaining two lists of results.
+The merge-join strategy considers each triple pattern separately.
+The join variable is treated as an unbound variable in both triple patterns.
+The two corresponding triple patterns are solved independently, therefore obtaining two lists of results.
 The final step scans the resulting lists to compute their intersection.\footnote{Since the results returned by the \rdfcsa for some triple patterns are not necessarily sorted by the desired element, a sorting step may be required prior to the intersection.} For instance, to compute $(s_1,p_1,?x) \bowtie (s_2, p_2, ?x)$, we first compute the two triple-pattern queries $Q_1 = (s_1,p_1,?o_1)$ and $Q_2 = (s_2, p_2, ?o_2)$.
 The results of $Q_1$ and $Q_2$ are then intersected by the $O$ component to retrieve only the values where $o_1=o_2$.
-The same strategy can be applied to any combination of triple-patterns, with simple adjustments depending on the number of unbound variables in each side.
+The same strategy can be applied to any combination of triple patterns, with simple adjustments depending on the number of unbound variables in each side.

-The chaining strategy, instead, solves one of the triple-patterns first, considering the join variable as unbound.
+The chaining strategy, instead, solves one of the triple patterns first, considering the join variable as unbound.
 Then, for each result obtained in this query, the second pattern is executed with the corresponding value of the join variable, which is now bound.
 The previous example, $(s_1,p_1,?x) \bowtie (s_2, p_2, ?x)$, is executed following this strategy by first querying $(s_1,p_1,?o_1)$, and then replacing each value $o_1$ obtained for $?o_1$ in the second pattern as $(s_2, p_2, o_1)$.
-We speak of left-chaining if we start with the left triple-pattern and apply each result as bound variables in the right one (as in the previous example), and of right-chaining if we start executing the right triple-pattern and replace the results in the left one.
-The selection of the first pattern for chaining is important when the triple-patterns have a different number of unbound variables.
+We speak of left-chaining if we start with the left triple pattern and apply each result as bound variables in the right one (as in the previous example), and of right-chaining if we start executing the right triple pattern and replace the results in the left one.
+The selection of the first pattern for chaining is important when the triple patterns have a different number of unbound variables.